HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 &emsp;&emsp;First Prize

 # Other Projets
-**2020 College Students' Innovative Training Program**
-1. "Library seat management system based on strength segmentation"

-I was the leader and the main coder throughout the program.
+**2020 College Students' Innovative Training Program: ** **"Library seat management system based on strength segmentation"** I was the team leader and the main coder throughout the program.

 We used Mask-RCNN algorithm to solve the seat finding problem during college libraries' peak seasons.
 By analyzing the pictures captured by the cameras pre-installed in the libraries, the number and the positons of available seats can be presented to students automatically through a mobile phone app.